Criminal Justice & Corrections Schools in Hawaii

 Of all the students who attend this school, 98% get financial aid.
 Of all the teachers who work at the school, 46% are considered full time.
 Grads earn an average early-career salary of $35,600 after earning their degree at this institution.

-Graduates earn an average $27,800 after graduation.
+71% of the teachers are full time.
 This school boasts a lower than average student loan default rate of 6.10%.
 Seeking financial aid?
 At this school, 86% of students receive it.

 Grads earn an average early-career salary of $28,600 after earning their degree at this institution.
 Of all the students who attend this school, 61% get financial aid.
 16 to 1 is the student to faculty ratio.